Deb Poling, Ph.D.,RN, FNP-BC,CNE

 Student Learning Objectives for the Graduate Program:

-The curriculum evolves from the practical aspects of the nurse educator role and the recommendations from the National League for Nursing (NLN) and other nursing organizations.
+The curriculum evolves from the practical aspects of the nurse educator role and the recommendations from the National League for Nursing (NLN), American Association of Colleges of Nursing (AACN), and other nursing organizations.
 This is a 42 credit hour program designed for students who have established an expertise in a clinical area and are now interested in nursing education.
 The curriculum includes coursework related to high fidelity patient simulation strategies, as well as other emerging technologies and related teaching methodologies to improve education outcomes.
 The graduate is prepared to assume positions in healthcare agencies or in college settings.

 The IPFW Graduate Nursing Program is accredited by the